Morris Ruskin

-Morris Ruskin is an American independent film producer and founder and chairman of Shoreline Entertainment, an international sales agency.
+Morris Ruskin is an American independent film and television producer and founder and chairman of Shoreline Entertainment, an international sales agency.
 He is also the co-founder of MoJo Global Arts, a production and management company.

 Biography

 Ruskin was born in South Africa to anti-Apartheid parents.
 At the age of 9, his family moved to Boston where his father went to Harvard Business School; at the age of 12, his family moved to Bermuda; and at the age of 15 they moved to Los Angeles where his mother attended and obtained a Ph.D. at UCLA School of Theater.
 She did her dissertation on South African playwright Athol Fugard and when Morris produced an adaptation of Fugard's "Master Harold"...and the Boys, he dedicated the movie to his mother.

 Since the early 1990s, Ruskin has produced a number of critically acclaimed films including Glengarry Glen Ross, The Man From Elysian Fields, Lakeboat, Price of Glory, Marilyn Hotchkiss' Ballroom Dancing and Charm School, The Visit and Ladies in Black.

 In 1992 Morris established Shoreline Entertainment to continue producing his own films and to help secure financing and distribution for other independent productions, structuring deals that incorporate deferments, soft money, and international co-productions in order to create financially viable motion pictures.
 Through Shoreline, Morris has brought multiple, award-winning Latin films to the market, such as La Nana, 7 cajas, Zona Sur, Contracorriente, Todos Tus Muertos, Father's Chair, just to name a few.

-Morris has produced over sixty films, with his most recent being Ladies in Black which was directed by Bruce Beresford and released worldwide by Sony Pictures.
-Three of his films have premiered at the Sundance Film Festival; six have premiered at the Toronto International Film Festival; he has produced the opening night selection of the Slamdance Film Festival, and High Life was his first production to premiere at the Berlin International Film Festival.
-Morris' films have been frequently feted as well: Al Pacino was nominated for an Academy Award for Best Actor in a Supporting Role for his performance in Glengarry Glen Ross; The Visit was nominated for four Independent Spirit Awards and The Signal played at the 2007 Sundance Film Festival and was nominated for the Independent Spirit John Cassavetes Award.
+Morris has produced approximately seventy films including titles that have led to Academy Award and Spirit Award nominations, Sundance bidding wars, and premieres at almost every top-tier international film festival.
+In 2022 and 2023, Morris had films that he produced released on Starz, Peacock, AMC+, and CNN and he had films released theatrically through Lionsgate and Goldwyn.
+He also had a film at the Toronto International Film Festival.

+In January 2024, Morris started production on the TV series Murder in a Small Town for which he is executive producing for Fox and ITV.
+He just finished a documentary about Shari Lewis directed by Lisa D'Apolito (Love Gilda) and is in post on a documentary about Gene Wilder directed by Chris Smith (Fyre, Jim & Andy: The Great Beyond).
+He is currently in pre-production on a feature film he is producing titled R.U.R., being directed by Alex Proyas (I Robot, The Crow).